Unity-Technologies/com.unity.xr-content.template-mars-platformer/README.md

-# Unity MARS Platform Template
+# Unity MARS Platformer Template

 A collection of pre-authored Unity scenes and support scripts.
 These templates represent a complete set up for a dynamic AR platforming game.
 This template can act as a great jumping off point and exmaple of how to author more complex AR scenes.